 The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 Capital consists of share capital and accumulated profits of the Group.
-The Board of Directors monitors the return on capital, which the Group defines as net operating (loss)/income divided by total shareholders' equity excluding non-controlling interests' share and statutory surplus reserve.
+The Board of Directors monitors the return on capital, which the Group defines as profit/(loss) before tax and finance costs divided by total shareholders' equity excluding non-controlling interests' share and statutory surplus reserve.
 There were no changes in the Group's approach to capital management during the year.